Sony A6000 versus Sony A6500

 The Sony Alpha A6000 and the Sony Alpha A6500 are two enthusiast cameras that were officially introduced, respectively, in February 2014 and October 2016.
 Both the A6000 and the A6500 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-The physical size and weight of the Sony A6000 and the Sony A6500 are illustrated in the side-by-side display below.
+The side-by-side display below illustrates the physical size and weight of the Sony A6000 and the Sony A6500.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6000 – represents 100 percent across all the size and weight measures).
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the A6000 – represents the basis for the calculations across all the size and weight measures).

 In this particular case, the Sony A6000 and the Sony A6500 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the A6500 is markedly heavier (32 percent) than the A6000.
 It is noteworthy in this context that the A6500 is splash and dust-proof, while the A6000 does not feature any corresponding weather-sealing.